 - Shopping cart abandoners – Try to get these people back to your store to complete their purchase.

 - Past purchasers – You should also retarget the people who have already purchased from you in the past – maybe they’ll be interested in buying more.

-- Blog readers – Also, include to this audience eBook downloaders and other people who have engaged with your content.
+- Blog readers – Also, include into this audience eBook downloaders and other people who have engaged with your content.
 They’re already familiar with your brand, so they’re also more likely to convert on your offers.

 To set up a Facebook Custom Audience, go to the Facebook Audience Manager and select “Create Audience” and “Custom Audience.”

 To learn more about Facebook Custom Audiences, read our guide: Facebook Ad Custom Audiences: Everything You Need To Know.

 Mix Multiple Audience Types